AG060982/Monitoring-Dashboard/README.md

    ###this should Print hello world from Docker ( Successful configuration of Docker )
    ```

-3. Pull the push-gateway image from the docker and run as below.
+3. Pull the Prometheus push-gateway image from the docker and run as below.
    ```
    sudo docker pull prom/pushgateway sudo docker run -d -p 9091:9091 --name pushgateway prom/pushgateway